If you are interested in adopting one of our pets, please download our

 On the photo left, you see them transported from Puerto Rico to Detroit, Michigan before loading on the airplane.
 Satos are intelligent, sweet, good dogs, but in Puerto Rico, they often live in horrible conditions and have little chance of finding a good home.
 Tremendous efforts are being made by various rescue organizations to create awareness of the situation and to save and rehabilitate as many of these poor souls as financially and physically possible.
 Without the help of shelters and rescue organizations in the USA the efforts of groups like Sato Dream Home, Paws of Hope Puerto Rico (English version) or Huellitas de Esperanza de Salinas (Spanish version) (photo on the right) would be very limited.
 Every year about 1000 Satos fly to their forever homes in the USA.

-We have several dogs from Puerto Rico available for adoption.
+We just celebrated the 100th freedom flight of dogs [and a few cats] from Puerto Rico to Michigan and we will continue to rescue more stray and abandoned dogs from Puerto Rico with the help of our partner rescue there!
+We have dogs from Puerto Rico available for adoption.
 All of them are READY for their forever homes in Michigan!
 They are wonderful dogs that were originally living on the street or in bad conditions before they were rescued.
 Some have suffered terrible abuse.
 Here is a photo of some dogs and a cat being transported to Michigan from Puerto Rico [we will attach transport photos of the current dogs ASAP].
 Scroll through the dog listings above to see our available dogs, including the ones from Puerto Rico, or click above where it says to "See ALL OUR ADOPTABLE PETS" to see all of our adoptable dogs and cats.

 If you are interested in adopting one of such sweet dogs from Puerto Rico please contact Precious Pets Adoption League at (586) 405-5741 ... your kind donation would help save more of them !